chumbleycode/dbr/README.md

 #### DB

-Perhaps the simplest differential binding analysis is just a regression of gene-wise DE estimates on motif site count
+Perhaps the simplest differential binding analysis is just a regression of gene-wise DE estimates on motif site count.

 ##### Regression approach